Byron/gitoxide/tasks.md

         from the consumers.
   * [x] auto-sequential eager iterator if there is not enough objects to process **bugs**
+  * [x] can abort sha1 of pack/index and ctrlc/interrupt is not intercepted.
+  * [ ] better usability for units
   * [ ] When verifying, there is still 'sha1 of index' flying around despite being done
-  * [x] can abort sha1 of pack/index and ctrlc/interrupt is not intercepted.
 * **asciinemas**
    * [ ] explode
    * [ ] index-from-pack